-The group is promoting business expansion through the opening of dispensing pharmacies and cosmetics and drug stores, as well as through M&A.
+The Group is promoting business expansion through the opening of dispensing pharmacies, cosmetics stores and interior furnishing shops, as well as through M&A.

 The funds required for opening new stores are primarily raised from operating cash flow, however, in order to secure extraordinary funds for M&A funds and other such purposes, we raise funds through bank borrowings and, where necessary, public offerings of new shares, and manage these funds with highly liquid financial assets.